-The producer price index rose 0.4 per cent in December, slightly more than the 0.3 per cent consensus estimate.
+The Labor Department said its producer price index rose 0.4 per cent in June, double the increase expected by analysts.

 The PPI, an indicator of prices paid by producers of goods and services, fell 0.2 per cent in May, the first decline since August last year.
 It rose 0.6 per cent in April.

 Leading the June increase were surging energy prices, up 2.1 per cent, the largest gain in more than a year.
 Gasoline prices leaped 6.4 per cent in the month that kicks off the summer vacation driving season.

 Food prices fell 0.2 per cent, their second consecutive monthly decline.

 Excluding food, energy and trade, sectors that can be volatile, core PPI rose 0.1 per cent, the department said.
 Stripping out just food and energy, core prices rose 0.2 per cent, in line with estimates.

 Year-over-year, inflationary pressures eased.
 The PPI rose 1.9 per cent in June, after a 2.0 per cent gain in May.